AquaQAnalytics/TorQ-TAQ/docs/torqtaq.md

 The orchestrator is responsible for checking when the TAQ data arrives, initiating loads upon the data's arrival, ensuring data is merged, and moving data to the proper HDB when all loads are complete.
-In addition, the orchestrator is responsible for keeping up with various monitoring statistics.
+In addition, the orchestrator is in charge of keeping up with various monitoring statistics.
 These statistics include load start times and end times, and indicator if the load was successful, and error logging for if a process fails.